 Social media marketing has taken off over the last 10 years.
 Leveraging social networks to help establish your brand was once a complementary, but optional, step to support your broader marketing strategy.
 Today, it’s essential, and could be a determining factor in how well you reach the people who matter most.

-If you have yet to jump into your social media marketing strategy, don’t fear!
+If you have yet to jump into your social media strategy, don’t fear!
 It’s much less intimidating than it sounds.
 In fact, building a Facebook Page for your business is one of the most simple (and cost-effective) ways to get started!

 Still thinking you’re not social media-savvy enough?
 No problem!
 This step-by-step guide will show you how to set up your brand’s Facebook page from start-to-finish.
 We’ll include some best practices for posting, too.